 Weight loss for quilters (or anyone really) can be tough – which is where the idea for this weight loss quilt has come from.

 While there are some parts of quilting that can be physically demanding, in general, we are seated and not really breaking a sweat.
-I will give you all the details about what a weight loss quilt is and how to make your own below, but first a little bit about why I want to make one myself.
+I will give you all the details about what a weight loss quilt is and how to make your own below as well as explain a little bit about why I want to make one myself.

 Why I want to make a weight loss quilt